 Monica continues to find passion in being inspired by her surroundings of New Orleans; mixing antiques from this region with European fabrics and contemporary accents.

-Eric is a Delaware native who grew up on the Atlantic coast until moving to New Orleans to receive his masters degree in architecture from Tulane University with a minor in urban studies.
+Eric is a Delaware native who grew up on the Mid-Atlantic coast until moving to New Orleans to receive his masters degree in architecture from Tulane University with a minor in urban studies.
 His design and spatial sensibilities stem from a background in classical ballet after training with American Ballet Theatre for the majority of his early life.
 While at Tulane, Eric won the URBANbuild design competition in 2015 and received the New Orleans Residential Honor Award from the local AIA in 2016.
 Upon graduating, his thesis "Rebuilding the Barrier" earned him a spot in the Tulane Small Center Select Exhibition and was awarded the Lupo Metropolitan Design Award in 2018.

 Born and raised in NYC, Anabelle was taught the importance of both design and southern charm from a young age, thanks to having two Alabama-born Fashion Designer parents.
 She is an M.Arch Candidate at Tulane School of Architecture.